 The course was first opened in 1999 as is a par 72 measuring a total of 6,257 metres in length.

-Facilities at Alenda Golf are excellent.
+The facilities at Alenda Golf are excellent.
 The club boasts a 25 mat floodlit driving range, gymnasium, paddle tennis courts and sports complex where you can take part in different exercise classes or hire a personal trainer.

 Font del Llop